Antidepressant: Pregnancy

 SSRI use in pregnancy has been associated with a variety of risks with varying degrees of proof of causation.
 As depression is independently associated with negative pregnancy outcomes, determining the extent to which observed associations between antidepressant use and specific adverse outcomes reflect a causative relationship has been difficult in some cases.
 In other cases, the attribution of adverse outcomes to antidepressant exposure seems fairly clear.

 SSRI use in pregnancy is associated with an increased risk of spontaneous abortion of about 1.7-fold, and is associated with preterm birth and low birth weight.

 A systematic review of the risk of major birth defects in antidepressant-exposed pregnancies found a small increase (3% to 24%) in the risk of major malformations and a risk of cardiovascular birth defects that did not differ from non-exposed pregnancies.
 A study of fluoxetine-exposed pregnancies found a 12% increase in the risk of major malformations that did not reach statistical significance.
 Other studies have found an increased risk of cardiovascular birth defects among depressed mothers not undergoing SSRI treatment, suggesting the possibility of ascertainment bias, e.g. that worried mothers may pursue more aggressive testing of their infants.
 Another study found no increase in cardiovascular birth defects and a 27% increased risk of major malformations in SSRI exposed pregnancies.
 The FDA advises for the risk of birth defects with the use of paroxetine and the MAOI should be avoided.

 A 2013 systematic review and meta-analysis found that antidepressant use during pregnancy was statistically significantly associated with some pregnancy outcomes, such as gestational age and preterm birth, but not with other outcomes.
 The same review cautioned that because differences between the exposed and unexposed groups were small, it was doubtful whether they were clinically significant.

 A neonate (infant less than 28 days old) may experience a withdrawal syndrome from abrupt discontinuation of the antidepressant at birth.
 Antidepressants can be present in varying amounts in breast milk, but their effects on infants are currently unknown.

 Moreover, SSRIs inhibit nitric oxide synthesis, which plays an important role in setting the vascular tone.
 Several studies have pointed to an increased risk of prematurity associated with SSRI use, and this association may be due to an increased risk of pre-eclampsia during pregnancy.

 Antidepressant-induced mania

 Another possible problem with antidepressants is the chance of antidepressant-induced mania or hypomania in people with or without a diagnosis of bipolar disorder.
 Many cases of bipolar depression are very similar to those of unipolar depression.
 Therefore, the person can be misdiagnosed with unipolar depression and be given antidepressants.
 Studies have shown that antidepressant-induced mania can occur in 20–40% of people with bipolar disorder.
 For bipolar depression, antidepressants (most frequently SSRIs) can exacerbate or trigger symptoms of hypomania and mania.
+Bupropion has been associated with a lower risk of mood switch than other antidepressants.